liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 ## Checkbox

-A checkbox is a component that allows the user selecting something written in its associated text label.
-A list of consecutive checkboxes would allow the user to select multiple things."
+A checkbox is a component that lets the user select the value that is written in its corresponding text label.
+A user can select multiple checkboxes from a group at the same time.

 ![checkbox](../../../images/CheckboxLabel.jpg)